-The Micra is one of the most relaxing small cars to drive and it’s impressively quiet on the move too, but the basic 1.0-litre petrol model is painfully slow
+The Nissan Micra is one of the most relaxing small cars to drive and it’s impressively quiet on the move too, but the basic 1.0-litre petrol model is painfully slow

-You can get the Micra with one diesel and a pair of petrol engines, and with either a five-speed manual or a CVT automatic gearbox.
+You can get the Nissan Micra with one diesel and a pair of petrol engines, and with either a five-speed manual or a CVT automatic gearbox.

 Pick the perky 0.9-litre turbo petrol if you spend most time driving around town.
 It’s smoother and quieter than the diesel and will return around 50mpg in normal driving conditions – compared to Nissan’s claimed 64.2mpg.
 It’ll struggle slightly to keep up with fast-moving motorway traffic but it has no trouble accelerating from 0-62mph in a respectable (but hardly rapid) 12.1 seconds.

-You can also get a cheaper 71hp 1.0-litre non-turbocharged petrol model if you’re on a tight budget.
+You can also get a cheaper 71hp 1.0-litre non-turbocharged petrol Nissan Micra if you’re on a tight budget.
 Unfortunately, it takes more than 16 seconds to wheeze from 0-62mph and really struggles to overtake slow-moving motorway traffic.
 It’s reasonably happy pottering around town but you have to work it hard to keep up with traffic and it can’t match the 0.9-litre model’s fuel economy – despite Nissan’s claims it’ll return a similar 61.4mpg.

 No Micras come with the option of an automatic gearbox so getting stuck in traffic can start to feel a bit like a left leg workout at the gym